-- Direct service programs - Fundraising - Taxes, except sales tax on goods and services - Lobbying, lobbyists, political contributions (refer to "Lobbying vs. Advocacy" section, below) - Bad debts, late payment feeds, finance charges or contingency funds - Ongoing medical care or treatment of disease(s) or disability - Capital improvements or alterations. - Cash assistance paid directly to individuals to meet their personal or family need. - Any individual piece of equipment that costs more than \$5,000.
+- Fundraising. - Taxes, except sales tax on goods and services. - Lobbying, lobbyists, political contributions. (refer to "Lobbying vs. Advocacy" section, in the RFP) - Bad debts, late payment feeds, finance charges or contingency funds. - Ongoing medical care or treatment of disease(s) or disability. - Capital improvements or alterations.

+- Cash assistance paid directly to individuals to meet their personal or family need. - Any individual piece of equipment that costs more than \$5,000. - Any cost not directly related to the grant. - Purchase of vehicle(s) for program use. - Cash payments to participants (stipends must be non-cash).